truenas/documentation/content/Contributing/Applications/_index.md

 6. Submit the PR against the **Master** branch.

 ### Using the App Tutorial Template
-Upon opening the app tutorial template Markdown file, delete the commented-out sections that provide instructions for using it.
 Feel free to change standard article content by adding or removing sections to fit the app installation process.
 Change the front matter <file>description:</file> parameter at the top of the article to suit the subject and content of the new tutorial.
-The <file> description:</file> text must not exceed 160 alphanumeric or special characters, including spaces between characters.
+Description text must not exceed 160 alphanumeric or special characters, including spaces between characters.
+After updating content, delete commented-out sections providing instructions for using this template when they are no longer needed.
+When documenting a **Community** train app, not delete any of the commented-out instructions in the COMMUNITY APP INTRO SNIPPETS section.

 #### Formatting Tips for Content Development
 Standard text emphasis: